alan-turing-institute/mogp-emulator/docs/methods/disc/DiscBayesLinearTheory.rst

-Given the vector :math:`X` of random quantities, then we write :math:`\textrm{E}[X]` as the expectation vector for :math:`X`, and :math:`\textrm{Var}[X]` as the variance-covariance matrix for the elements of :math::ref:`X`.
-Given observations :math:`D`, we modify our prior expectations and variances to obtain `adjusted<DefBLAdjust>` expectations and variances for :math:`X` indicated by a subscript, giving :math:`\textrm{E}_D[X]`, and :math:`\textrm{Var}_D[X]`.
+Given the vector :math:`X` of random quantities, then we write :math:`\textrm{E}[X]` as the expectation vector for :math:`X`, and :math:`\textrm{Var}[X]` as the variance-covariance matrix for the elements of :math:`X`.
+Given observations :math:`D`, we modify our prior expectations and variances to obtain :ref:`adjusted<DefBLAdjust>` expectations and variances for :math:`X` indicated by a subscript, giving :math:`\textrm{E}_D[X]`, and :math:`\textrm{Var}_D[X]`.